-23.02 Probationary Period Increase
+Section 20.03 Probationary Period Increase

-Employees who satisfactorily complete their probationary period shall receive a 2.5% increase in their starting wage.
+ASEA/AFSCME Local 52 & City and Borough of Sitka July 1, 2022 - June 30, 2025 Agreement Page 31 of 41 Employees who satisfactorily complete their probationary period shall receive a 2.5% increase in their starting wage.

-23.03 Determining Wage Rates for Various Personnel Actions
+Section 20.04 Determining Wage Rates for Various Personnel Actions

-- A. The Employer shall determine the starting wage for any new hire in its sole discretion. - B. The Employer shall determine the wage for any promotion of an Employee covered by this Agreement.
-Upon promotion, the Employee shall receive a minimum increase of five percent (5%) effective on the date of the promotion. - C. When an Employee's position is reclassified and the reclassification results in a reduction in pay, the Employee's current pay rate shall not be reduced.
-If it is reclassified and the reclassification results in a pay increase, the Employee's wage rate shall be determined consistent with paragraph B above. - D. When an Employee applies for and is hired into a different position with the City at a lower pay rate, the Employee's wage shall be reduced.
-The Employer and the Employee shall determine the pay rate for the transferred position. - E. The Employer shall notify the Union in writing within thirty (30) days after any personnel action is taken under this Section. - 23.04 Direct Deposit
+A. The Employer shall determine the starting wage for any new hire in its sole discretion.

+B. The Employer shall determine the wage for any promotion of an Employee covered by this Agreement.
+Upon promotion, the Employee shall receive a minimum increase of five percent (5%) effective on the date of the promotion.

+C. When an Employee's position is reclassified and the reclassification results in a reduction in pay, the Employee's current pay rate shall not be reduced.
+If it is reclassified and the reclassification results in a pay increase, the Employee's wage rate shall be determined consistent with paragraph B above.

+D. When an Employee applies for and is hired into a different position with the City at a lower pay rate, the Employee's wage shall be reduced.
+The Employer and the Employee shall determine the pay rate for the transferred position.

+E. The Employer shall notify the Union in writing no less than thirty (30) days after any personnel action is taken under this Section.

+Section 20.05 Direct Deposit